xuyu/goredis/sentinel.md

 ### What It Does

-This command is used to *request* a given pod be failed over. .
+This method is used to *request* a given pod be failed over. .

 ### Why You Use It